Hello there! I’m so glad you stopped by. I’m Amy, and I know how possible it is to create a high-quality life on a low budget.

 I love living the simple life as much as I love writing about it.
 That is why, in the summer of 2012, I decided to drop the business side of blogging.

-Frugal Mama is now a team blog with six contributing writers, and we subscribe to a version of “slow blogging,” where the blog is updated just once a week to allow plenty of white space for ourselves and our readers to live a rich life offline.
+Frugal Mama is now a boutique blog, where I write a mixture of tips and personal stories.
+It’s updated just once a month to allow plenty of white space for living a rich life offline.

 I’m a Late Bloomer